-Related to the previous strand of work, ours contributes to a body of research that models teachers' labor decisions in a discrete choice dynamic programming (DCDP) framework.11 Stinebrickner (2001) developed the first discrete choice dynamic programming problem that focused on teachers' labor choices as a result of wage changes.12 Wiswall (2007) expands this model to include teachers' licensing decisions in the context of mitigating turnover.
-Most recently, Behrman et al. (2016) introduces the subsequent decision teachers face to work in the public or private education sector, while Ederer (2023) develops a dynamic model of teacher sorting to show that the centralized Peruvian teacher labor market operates as a spatial job ladder.
-Each of these papers considers the full labor force of teachers.
-We instead focus on early career teachers to highlight the determinants of turnover associated with the first few years of the job.
-We are also the first to directly embed information frictions into this dynamic model, which gives a larger consideration to non-pecuniary amenities and their impact on teacher mobility.
+Related to the previous strand of work, ours contributes to a recent body of research that models teachers' labor decisions in a DCDP framework.16 Stinebrickner (2001) developed the first DCDP model that focused on teachers' labor choices as a result of wage changes.
+Wiswall (2007) expands this model to include teachers' licensing decisions in the context of mitigating turnover.
+Most recently, Behrman et al. (2016) introduces the subsequent decision teachers face to work in the public or private education sector, while Ederer (2023) develops a dynamic model of